-We have installed and commissioned shore connection on all vessels.
+We have installed and commissioned shore connection on all vessels, except Andreas Viking and Odin Viking, project to install equipment is initiated and equipment will be ordered when vessel work area is decided.
 The effect will be measured and a part of the KPIs for 2023 Unfortunately, the most commonly used UK harbours have no shore power facilities available yet.
+However, Montrose port has indicated installation of shore connection during 2024.